SNOWBOARD

 Snowboard Technical Fundamentals

-- Manage the relationship of the center of mass (CM) to the base of support (BOS) to direct pressure along the length of the board
+- Control the relationship of the center of mass to the base of support to direct pressure along the length of the board.

-- Manage the relationship of the center of mass (CM) to the base of support (BOS) laterally to direct pressure across the width of the board
+- Control the relationship of the center of mass to the base of support to direct pressure across the width of the board.

-- Regulate magnitude of pressure created through board/surface interaction
+- Regulate the magnitude of pressure created through the board/surface interaction.

 National Standards